brikis98/docker-osx-dev/README.md

 2. When the install completes, it prints out instructions for one `source` command you have to run to pick up important environment variables in your current shell, so make sure not to skip that step!
-3. The `docker-osx-dev` script will install itself into `/usr/local/bin` so you can use it to sync files, as described in the next section.
+3. Once the install completes, you can use the `docker-osx-dev` script to sync files, as described in the next section.

 # Usage